AtsushiTanimoto/XClumpy/README.md

 We prepared an xcm file of the XClumpy model (xclumpy.xcm).
 Our model is represented in XSPEC the following:
 `const1*phabs*(const2*zphabs*cabs*zcutoffpl+const3*zcutoffpl+atable{xclumpy_v01_RC.fits}+atable{xclumpy_v01_RL.fits})`

-This model consists of six components:
+This model consists of five components:
 1. `const1*phabs`
   The const1 term is a cross-normalization constant to adjust small differences in the absolute flux calibration among different instruments.
 The phabs term represents the Galactic absorption.